I will show you how you can decorate your mantel with easy to make Halloween ghosts.

-I knew I could make something out of them eventually and it turns out curtains sheers make awesome ghosts.
+I knew I could make something out of them eventually and it turns out curtain sheers make awesome ghosts.

 I don’t normally decorate my place for Halloween but it was really fun to do this year.